 Not getting the support you need to succeed– not all adults at school truly believe in us, which is wrong

 When adults cross a line and are disrespectful, there’s nothing we can do about it, we have no way to hold them accountable; but we’re held accountable all the time

 We’re told that a lot of staff have been trained in restorative justice but we don’t see restorative justice happening at the high school - why not?

 What we want and neeD

-Instead of in-school suspension, for example, you get a restorative circle
+Circles to resolve conflict between students or between students and teachers; Instead of in-school suspension, for example, you get a restorative circle

-Students being heard during certain situations; often our side of the story is never heard or taken into account
+Create opportunities for students’ perspective to be heard; often our side of the story is never heard or taken into account